-Urology is often underrepresented in medical school curriculums with some medical students reporting minimal or no exposure to urology in their training, whether that be didactic lectures and/or clinic experience.10-12 Exposure at our institution is similar to that of many other locations, in which there is no required clinical rotations^{11,12}, although interested students have the opportunity to participate in urology electives during their core surgical and family medicine rotations in their third and fourth year of medical school.
-Our voluntary in-house workshop was one of several specialties hosted during protected education time as part of 'Career Exploration Week' for second year students intended to address some of these shortcomings, while soliciting feedback using a mixed survey method, which has not been reported in this space previously.
-In designing our workshop, there was a didactic component to introduce students to the specialty (patients, procedures, anatomy) as well as lifestyle of these specialists, which was followed by hands-on procedure simulations.
-We dedicated nearly 50% of the workshop to hands-on training of basic urologic procedures, given that it has been shown that medical students had higher levels of interest in urology as well as improved knowledge and confidence levels after simulating basic urologic skills such as Foley catheter placement and digital rectal exams.^{15,16,18} Previous research by Head et al19 and Hicks et al20 on "Surgical Exploration and Early Discovery Programs, SEAD" supports a combined didactic and hands on format to jump start students' interest in surgery.
-These workshops are structured similarly to the entire Career Exploration Week at our institution.
-One limitation of the current report is that we are only able to report on our Urology session, rather than the week of protected education time as a whole.
-Head et al. and Hicks et al. found SEAD programs are effective in changing students' perceptions of surgical fields and increasing an early and/or growing interest in surgical specialties.
-Unfortunately, we lack longitudinal data to assess the long term effects of our program; for example, it would be worthwhile to track continued engagement in surgery or urology, including involvement in research projects, rotations via Clerkships, and/or participation in the Match.
+Urology is often under-represented in medical school curriculums, with some medical students reporting minimal or no exposure to urology in their training, whether that be didactic lectures and/or clinic experience.
+10-12 Exposure at our institution is similar to that of many other locations, in which there is no required clinical rotations, 11,12 although interested students have the opportunity to participate in urology electives during their core surgical and family medicine rotations in their third and fourth year of medical school.

+Our voluntary, in-house workshop was one of several specialties hosted during protected education time as part of a career exploration week for second-year medical students intended to address some of these shortcomings, while soliciting feedback using a mixedsurvey method, which has not been reported in this space previously.

+Our workshop included a didactic component to introduce students to the specialty (patients, procedures, anatomy, lifestyle), followed by hands-on procedure simulations.
+We dedicated nearly 50% of the workshop to hands-on training of basic urologic procedures, given that it has been shown that medical students had higher levels of interest in urology, as well as improved knowledge and confidence levels, after simulating basic urologic skills such as Foley catheter placement and digital rectal exams.
+15,16,18 Previous research by Head et al and Hicks et al on surgical exploration and early discovery (SEAD) programs support a combined didactic and hands-on format to jump start students' interest in surgery.
+These workshops are structured similarly to the entire career exploration week at our institution.
+Head et al and Hicks et al found SEAD programs are effective in changing students' perceptions of surgical fields and increasing an early and growing interest in surgical specialties.
+Unfortunately, we lack longitudinal data to assess the long-term effects of our program; for example, it would be worthwhile to track continued engagement in surgery or urology, including involvement in research projects, rotations via clerkships, and/or participation in the match.

-The CoVID-19 pandemic has certainly further reduced exposure to urology as students' clinical activities and exposure to different subspecialties has decreased.
-Manalo et al. attempted to overcome this by organizing a week-long urology didactic curriculum administered virtually which actively engaged students and faculty.14 This increased students' objective knowledge in common urologic topics as seen through score increases in pre and post course quizzes.
+The COVID-19 pandemic has certainly further reduced exposure to urology, as students' clinical activities and exposure to different subspecialties has decreased.
+Manalo et al attempted to overcome this by organizing a week-long urology didactic curriculum administered virtually, which actively engaged students and faculty.14 This increased students' objective knowledge in common urologic topics, as seen through score increases in preand post-course guizzes.
 Due to the virtual nature of the course, there was no hands-on practice involved in their curriculum.
 As indicated by the strong positive response to the hands-on simulation portion of our workshop, a mixed approach will most likely increase student's knowledge and skill in the field of urology, and this type of mixed-methods workshop could serve as a model for other institutions hoping to similarly increase exposure to small specialties.
-Additionally, students who participated in our half-day workshop indicated increased gains in knowledge and interest, despite the short timeframe, indicating shortterm exposure such as this may be useful as was longer term exposure as seen in SEAD programs^{19,20}.
+Additionally, students who participated in our half-day workshop indicated increased gains in knowledge and interest, despite the short timeframe, indicating short-term exposure such as this may be useful.